 The original Van H. Priest Community Center was erected in 1969 and dedicated in 1976.
-The Center was destroyed by a tornado in 1988.
-In 1991 a new center named Van H. Priest Auditorium (VHP-Bldg.
-1) was rebuilt to serve the people of Hamilton, Jefferson, Lafayette, Madison, Suwannee and Taylor counties.
+It was destroyed by a tornado in 1988.
+In 1991, the community center was "rebuilt to serve the people of Hamilton, Jefferson, Lafayette, Madison, Suwannee and Taylor counties" and named Van H. Priest Auditorium (Bldg.
+1).
 VHP is home to NFCC graduation ceremonies, performances of the NFCC Artist Series and NFCC Community Theater, various other College activities and is also rented for a variety of community events throughout the year.
 VHP seats 580 and has a performing stage under the direction of experienced technical personnel, a lobby, ticket area, dressing rooms and loading dock.
-More information is available by calling (850) 973-9429.